2021 Indiana Hoosiers baseball team

-The 2021 Indiana Hoosiers baseball team are a college baseball team that represents Indiana University in the 2021 NCAA Division I baseball season.
+The 2021 Indiana Hoosiers baseball team is a college baseball team that represents Indiana University in the 2021 NCAA Division I baseball season.
 The Hoosiers are members of the Big Ten Conference (B1G) and play their home games at Bart Kaufman Field in Bloomington, Indiana.
 They are led by third-year head coach Jeff Mercer.

 Previous season

 The Hoosiers finished the 2020 NCAA Division I baseball season 9–6 overall (0–0 conference) and fifth place in conference standings.
 On March 12, 2020, the Big Ten Conference cancelled the remainder of all winter and spring sports seasons due to the coronavirus pandemic.

 MLB draft

 The following Hoosiers on the 2020 roster were selected in the 2020 Major League Baseball draft or signed in free agency:

 Preseason

 Due to the ongoing COVID-19 pandemic, the B1G Conference delayed setting a season schedule, before releasing a truncated, all-conference schedule on February 17, 2021.
 In addition to the release of the schedule, the Big Ten also stated that the games will be played without fans this season.